madminer-tool/madminer/README.md

 }
 ```

-In addition, the inference techniques are discussed in a more abstract setting, and the SCANDAL family of methods is
+In addition, the inference techniques are discussed in a more general setting, and the SCANDAL family of methods is
 added in:
 ```
 @article{Brehmer:2018hga,